What's it like for students at WGU?

 WGU has industry-aligned degrees to help you reach your career goals.
 A few you may find interesting are:

-Many professional organizations are dedicated to the field of teaching and careers in Special Education.
+Many professional organizations are dedicated to the field of teaching and careers in Special Education and Elementary Education.
 If this is your calling, here are a few places to learn more about the profession.

 There are over 400,000 Special Education teachers in the United States.
 If you have the knowledge, skills, and specialized training to make a difference in the lives of special needs children, your quest for a satisfying career can start right here.